RGB4ALL – Universal video converter v1.1

 Please remember to change the SJ1 solder blob to the proper position if using NTSC mode.

 There is a PAL quartz oscillator soldered on by default.

-Every module has NTSC quartz oscillator included
+Every package has a spare NTSC quartz oscillator included.

-UPDATE: Version 1.1 has S-Video and CHINCH sockets mounted on the top side for more convenient installation.
+UPDATE: Version 1.1 has S-Video and CHINCH sockets mounted on the top side for a more convenient installation.

-This is fully assembled internal version.
+I am offering a fully assembled internal version.